 SCHOTTIS shades are an easy and cheap way to get your windows covered fast.
 They’re great for privacy when you’ve just moved into a new place or, like me, you’re taking your sweet, sweet time deciding on more permanent window coverings.
 The shades attach with an adhesive strip so you don’t have to drill into the wall.
-You can cut them to size to fit windows 35.5" or less.
-IKEA has just come out with a similar shade in blue called SOMMAR.
+You can cut them to size to fit windows 35.5″ or less.
+For $2 more, you can get them in light-blocking black.
+IKEA has a similar shade in teal called SOMMAR.

-New to the 2017 IKEA catalog is another closet system called ELVARLI—slightly more expensive (and slightly more attractive, in my opinion) than the ALGOT—but perhaps not as useful to renters as it must be either secured to the wall or the ceiling.
+IKEA has another closet system called ELVARLI—slightly more expensive (and slightly more attractive, in my opinion) than the ALGOT—but perhaps not as useful to renters as it must be either secured to the wall or the ceiling.
 (But worth checking out if screws in the walls are ok in your rental.)

 Forget worrying about mounting a full-length mirror or, worse, standing on the toilet to try seeing your outfit in the bathroom mirror.
 The GARNES hooks over any door and can be taken to your next apartment.
-There is also a shorter version with hooks for $10 less.
 Other renter-friendly options for a full-length mirror, are the standing KARMSUND or IKORNNES floor mirrors or the KNAPPER OR ISFJORDEN which also have a hanging bar behind for clothing.

-For renters with bare bones bathrooms, the STUGVIK series—intended for use on tile or glass—uses strong suction to attach to walls and can really beef up the storage opportunities in a bathroom with a hanging rail, hooks and bins as well as accessories like a mirror, soap holder and toilet paper holder.
-Similarly, the IMMELN series also uses suction and includes hooks, shower baskets and a mirror.
+For renters with bare bones bathrooms, the TISKEN series—intended for use on tile or glass—uses strong suction to attach to walls and can really beef up the storage opportunities in a bathroom with a hanging rail, hooks, and bins as well as accessories like a mirror, soap holder and toilet paper holder.
+Similarly, the IMMELN series also uses suction and includes hooks, shower baskets, and a mirror.

 Also with a lot of potential for the bathroom, these plastic hangers can be fastened to the wall with screws or renter-friendly, self-adhesive tape.
 The colors are on the juvenile side, but I’d love to see someone paint them for a more mature look.

 Although you’ll find more selection at other places (like Etsy), IKEA has started to offer a small range of removable wall stickers to decorate rental walls without a single nail.
-Shown above are the KLÄTTA wall collage frames.
+Shown above are the KLÄTTA chalkboard adhesives.

 Renters with a pedestal sink (especially with exposed plumbing) may lament a lack of undersink storage.
 If this is you—try two RAGRUND sink shelves pushed together to fit around your plumbing and, voila!, instant storage.
 If you have space for a chair, the RAGRUND chair’s high back serves as a towel rack — one less screw in the wall.
-Another hole-less towel rack solution is the standing GRUNDTAL towel rack.

 What have I missed?
 What’s your favorite, renter-friendly IKEA product?